 Style.
 Models must have a basic knowledge of hair styling, makeup, and clothing.
-For photographic and runway work, models must be able to move gracefully and confidently.
+For photographic and runway work, models must move gracefully and confidently.

-The median hourly wage for models was $13.23 in May 2015.
+The median hourly wage for models is $15.34.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $8.20, and the highest 10 percent earned more than $26.28.
+The lowest 10 percent earned less than $12.00, and the highest 10 percent earned more than $59.97.

 Models’ schedules can be demanding and stressful.
 Many models work part time and have unpredictable work schedules.
 They must be ready to work for a show or attend a photo shoot on short notice.
 The number of hours worked varies with the job.
 Many models experience periods of unemployment.